askalione/documentor/src/Documentor/Pages/01.Getting-started/02.Settings/docs.md

 	}
 	```

 2. Add at least one email address to configure `Authorization` section.
-With that email address u should authorize by configured OAuth provider.
+With that email address you should authorize by configured OAuth provider.

 	For example:
 	```json